Direct Loan Eligibility

 - Repossession within the past 5 years

-- Foreclosure proceedings started and foreclosure within past 5 years
+- Foreclosure proceedings started and foreclosure within the last 5 years

 - Deed in lieu of foreclosure